ComputationalRadiationPhysics/InFlow/README.md

 ```train
 python train.py
 ```
-Note: You need to change the path name with the path where the datasets are placed in the project directory
+Note: You need to change the path with respect to the folder where datasets are placed in the project directory

 ## Evaluation

-After the training is complete and to evaluate our trained InFlow model on several datasets, run the following command:
+To evaluate the trained InFlow model on several datasets, run the following command:

 ```eval
 python eval.py